 Fighting Aids and giving new hope

 More than 1.3 million people are living with HIV in Zimbabwe, most of them with only inadequate access to healthcare.
-At Newlands Clinic in the Zimbabwean capital of Harare, the Ruedi Lüthy Foundation provides care for over 7000 patients from the poorest backgrounds.
+At Newlands Clinic in the Zimbabwean capital of Harare, the Ruedi Lüthy Foundation provides care for about 8 000 patients from the poorest backgrounds.

 1/6: Sister Moreni talks with a young patient.
 Our goal is to support our patients, and to enable them to live their lives as independently as possible.

 2/6: Blood tests are a key element of HIV treatment for monitoring the effectiveness of the therapy.
 Newlands Clinic has a well-equipped lab, which also carries out tests for other clinics.

 3/6: After their check-up with their nurse, the patients can collect their medication directly from the Newlands Clinic pharmacy.

 4/6: Patients who need nutritional support also receive basic foodstuffs directly at the clinic.
 Owing to the current food crisis, hundreds of families are receiving support.

 5/6: Newlands Clinic offers adolescents a place where they can meet and share their experiences.
 Group sessions and workshops also cover issues such as therapy adherence, depression and sexuality.